…As Ogun launches MITROS Ofada rice

-Governor of Central Bank of Nigeria (CBN), Mr. Godwin Emefiele, Thursday, reiterated its readiness to make cheap funding available to farmers in the country to procure agricultural processing equipment.
+Central Bank Governor, Godwin Emefiele, on Thursday, reiterated the apex bank’s readiness to make cheap funding at 5 percent rate available to farmers in the country to procure agricultural processing equipment.

 “I am extremely delighted to witness this giant stride of Governor Amosun.
-12 months ago, myself, Kebbi State governor and the Minister of Agriculture, as part of the Federal Government’s efforts to revive agricultural commodities, visited Ogun.
-We saw farmlands, rice plantations, fish ponds, and the governor promised us that we would soon be invited to see the strides of the state in agriculture.
+12 months ago, myself, Kebbi State governor and the Minister of Agriculture, as part of the FG’s efforts to revive agricultural commodities, visited Ogun.
+We saw farmland, rice plantations, fish ponds, and the governor promised us that we would soon be invited to see the strides of the state in agriculture.

-“I think Ogun State government and the people deserve commendation, as the state continues to demonstrate support for the Federal Government’s efforts to create jobs, and grow the economy.
-Any nation that is not serious with agriculture is doomed.
-CBN will continue to support anybody who wants to grow the agriculture sector.
+“I think Ogun State government and the people deserve commendation, as the state continues to demonstrate support for FG’s efforts to create jobs, and grow the economy.
+Any nation who is not serious with agriculture is doomed.
+CBN will continue to support anybody that wants to grow agric sector.
 This step by Ogun State will help in stemming the demands for forex to import rice and we will eat what we grow.

-“We presently focus on primary agriculture; we will soon shift focus on the processing.
-We are ready to provide cheap funding at not more than 5 per cent rate, to support those who want to procure farm processing equipment such as threshers, planters, harvesters and so on.
+“We presently focus on primary agriculture, we will soon shift focus on the processing.
+We are ready to provide cheap funding at not more than 5% rate, to support those who want to procure farm processing equipment such as threshers, planters, harvesters and so on.
 I hope many more states would soon invite us, to see their agricultural pyramid and other efforts to revolutionize agriculture in Nigeria”.
 Emefiele submitted.